Resolving The Core of Drug Abuse

 David Jacobs, Ph.D.

-When I see a “drug abuser” in addiction treatment my primary concern is to help the individual understand how the past remains in the present, and to consider how that past and present might be changed, with the goal of ending the costs that arise when drugs are used in an effort to solve emotional problems.
-I put “drug abuser” in quotes so as to avoid making a caricature of a real person.
+When I see a “drug abuser” in addiction treatment my primary concern is to help the individual understand how the past remains in the present and to consider how that past and present might be changed, with the goal of ending the costs that arise when drugs are used to solve emotional problems.
+I put “drug abuser” in quotes to avoid making a caricature of a real person.